Andrew-Jones657/andrew-jones657.github.io/Tutorials.md

 <h1> Welcome to my Tutorials Page </h1> <br>

-<p> Here I intend to post various tutorials.
-Many of these are related to the personal projects I have posted, as they serve as some of the data processing steps necessary to create those projects.  </p> <br>
+<p> Here are various GIS tutorials I have prepared.
+Many of the tutorials are related to the projects under my projects page in that these tutorials "fill in the gaps" concerning some of the workflows.
+While informal in nature, it is assumed you have a good grasp of GIS fundamentals (i.e. Data Management, some Python exposure, some familiarity with raster and vector data formats).  </p> <br>

 <hr> <br>